-Gouarec - our base for cycling holidays
+Gouarec - our base for our cycling holidays in France

 The Village of Gouarec - home of Breton Bikes Cycling Holidays